GeorgioIO/Sql_northwind_data_analysis_project/README.md

 ## The questions i wanted to answer through my SQL queries were :

-1. Which employee generated the most sales?
+1. Which employee generated the highest total sales?
-2. What are the consistent employees ? -- POSTPONED
+2. Which employees show consistent sales performance over time?
-3. What are the top products by revenue ?
+3. What are the top products ranked by total revenue?
-4. What is the most demanded category in the top products ?
-5. What supplier contribute the most ?
+4. Which supplier contributes the most to overall sales?
+5. Which products are supplied by the top-performing suppliers?
-6. What is the country with the highest revenue ?
+6. Which country generates the highest revenue?
-7. What products are associated with the top suppliers ?
+7. What are the most demanded products within the highest-revenue countries?
-8. How does the sales trend monthly ?
+8. How does the monthly sales trend evolve over time?
-9. What is the most wanted product in the top 3 country ?

 # Tools I Used